-Scottsdale/Phoenix, Arizona — Clinical researchers at Arizona Center for Fertility Studies have exciting news showing, that by screening all the chromosomes in an embryo, the number of successful pregnancies could be increased and the number of miscarriages decreased over traditional methods of in-vitro fertilization.
+Scottsdale/Phoenix, Arizona — Clinical researchers at Arizona Center for Fertility Studies have exciting news showing that, by screening all the chromosomes in an embryo, the number of successful pregnancies could be increased and the number of miscarriages decreased over traditional methods of in-vitro fertilization.

 The ART-IVF team at Arizona Center for Fertility Studies has found a better way.
 Using recent breakthrough technology of 23-chromosome microarray, patients at ACFS have a 20+% higher pregnancy rate than those using conventional IVF (see PGS statistics below).
-Since chromosomal abnormalities (or aneuploidy) accounts for 70-80% of implantation failure (unsuccessful IVF attempt) and/or first trimester pregnancy loss, the team at ACFS strongly recommends chromosome testing for all their patients undergoing IVF.
+Since chromosomal abnormalities (or aneuploidy) accounts for 70-80% of implantation failure (unsuccessful IVF attempt) and/or first-trimester pregnancy loss, the team at ACFS strongly recommends chromosome testing for all patients undergoing IVF.

-Using 23-chromosome microarray technology, once each embryo reaches day 5 or the blastocyst stage- link to blastocyst section (about 100+ cells), a biopsy is taken from the outer layer (trophectoderm) using a laser and all 23 of its chromosomes are examined.
-Than, all the biopsied embryos are frozen.
-In a subsequently prepared cycle, 1-3 embryos (based on American Society of Reproductive Medicine guidelines for age) that have been found to be chromosomally normal are thawed and transferred into the woman after appropriate uterine preparation (FET — frozen embryo transfer).
+Using 23-chromosome microarray technology, once each embryo reaches day 5 or the blastocyst stage (link to blastocyst section) (about 100+ cells), a biopsy is taken from the outer layer (trophectoderm) using a laser, and all 23 of its chromosomes are examined.
+Then, all the biopsied embryos are frozen.
+In a subsequently prepared cycle, 1-3 embryos (based on American Society of Reproductive Medicine guidelines for age) that are chromosomally normal are thawed and transferred into the woman after appropriate uterine preparation (FET — frozen embryo transfer).

 Typically, the average cost of chromosome testing (PGS) is between $6-8000 depending on which clinic you are at.
 On top of the already high costs of IVF, this generally makes chromosome testing not affordable for most couples.
 Well, how do you get someone to do something?

-Some clinics disagree with these conclusions but the overall experience at ACFS is quite the opposite.
-We have not done a day 3-embryo transfer for the last 4-5 years; and as shown from our data above, we feel very comfortable with our freeze/thaw (or vitrification); which is a very critical part of doing PGS-chromosome testing.
-Some clinics still will do a day 3 transfer because they are not comfortable with growing embryos out to day 5 (advanced blastocyst culture); and tell their patients "it is better to transfer on day 3."
+Some clinics disagree with these conclusions, but the overall experience at ACFS is quite the opposite.
+We have not routinely performed day 3-embryo transfer for the last 6+ years; and as shown from our data above, we feel very comfortable with our freeze/thaw (or vitrification), which is a very critical part of doing PGS-chromosome testing.
+Some clinics still will do a day 3 transfer because they are not comfortable with growing embryos to day 5 (advanced blastocyst culture), and tell their patients "it is better to transfer on day 3."

 Reasons and Techniques for day 5-6 blastocyst biopsy (TE — trophectoderm biopsy) to test the chromosome makeup of each embryo.
 Better known as PGS or preimplantation genetic screening.